Method can get you into a new home on a fixed budget within a predictable timeline.

 - Assembling permit package and forms

-- Submitting and issuing factory permits
+- Submitting for and obtaining factory permits

 - Obtaining a local jurisdiction building permit when Method is general contractor, or working with external GC for permit and scope of work definition